How do I schedule an initial appointment?

 We aim to make counseling accessible for everyone.
 We accept the following payment options:

-• Self-Pay (Private Pay): You can choose to pay for sessions directly out of pocket.
-We accept credit cards, debit cards.
+- Self-Pay (Private Pay): You can choose to pay for sessions directly out of pocket.
+We accept credit cards and debit cards.
 We are happy to discuss our self-pay rate with you.

 What is my first session like?